rancher/docs/content/rke/v0.1.x/en/installation/certs/_index.md

     INFO[0001] Successfully Deployed certificates at [./cluster_certs]
     ```

-**Result:** The CSRs and keys will be deployed in `./cluster_certs` directory.
+**Result:** The CSRs and keys will be deployed in `./cluster_certs` directory, assuming you didn't specify a `--cert-dir`.
 The CSR files will contain the right Alternative DNS and IP Names for the certificates.
-You can use them to sign the certificates by a real CA. After the certificates are signed, they can be used by RKE for custom certificates.
+You can use them to sign the certificates by a real CA. After the certificates are signed, those certificates can be used by RKE as custom certificates.

 ```
 $ tree cluster_certs